 Consider Asking Them to Knock Some Money Off the Price

 You will need to decide if it makes sense in your situation to demand the home seller make any required repairs or if you should ask them to knock the estimated cost of such repairs off the final sale price.
 Is this home you just bought vacant?
 In this instance, there’s no one there to do or to contract out any repairs, so getting a break on the price is the obvious choice.
-Also, if you do the repairs later, you can select the contractor or do them yourself if you’re handy.
+If you do the repairs later, you can select the contractor or do them yourself if you’re handy.
 As the buyer, it’s going to be your home for however many years, so you’re the one who’s motivated to make sure they’re done right.

 Don’t Quibble Over Small Repairs